Toward diagnosing neutrino non-unitarity through CP phase correlations: Introduction

 Suppose, however, that it does not happen, but nonetheless the results of various precision measurements continue to report small but robust deviation from the $\nu$SM, a shorthand notation for the neutrino-mass embedded SM.
 Then, the obvious question must be: What is detected?
 A possible suspect would be non-unitarity in more generic sense.
 It may be described by relatively model-independent frameworks, such as the one for physics at high scale~\cite{Antusch:2006vwa}, $E \gg m_{W}$, or at low scale~\cite{Fong:2016yyh,Fong:2017gke}, $E \ll m_{W}$.
 If we lack the obvious candidates for such anomaly, we need to identify the nature of physics behind non-unitarity either by the phenomenological methods, or preferably via the experimental ways.

 In this paper, we investigate correlations between the $\nu$SM CP phase and the phases originated from new physics existing at some scale, which is recognized as unitarity violation (UV)\footnote{ We are aware that in physics literatures UV usually means ``ultraviolet''.
 But, in this paper UV is used as an abbreviation for ``unitarity violation'' or ``unitarity violating''. } at low energies.
-With use of UV extended version of Denton {\it et al.} framework~\cite{Denton:2016wmg}, we aim at establishing a unified view of such correlations valid in the whole kinematical region covered by the terrestrial neutrino experiments.
-Typically this is the region of Super-Kamiokande's observation of atmospheric neutrinos~\cite{Super-Kamiokande:2017yvm}, as shown pictorially in Fig.~1 of ref.~\cite{Minakata:2019gyw}.
+With use of the UV-extended version of Denton {\it et al.} framework~\cite{Denton:2016wmg}, we aim at establishing a unified view of such correlations valid in the whole kinematical region covered by the terrestrial neutrino experiments, the ``terrestrial region'', for short.
+Typically this is the region of Super-Kamiokande's observation of atmospheric neutrinos, 0.1 GeV $\lsim E \lsim 10$ GeV, as reported in Fig.~3 in ref.~\cite{Super-Kamiokande:2017yvm}.
+A rough sketch of the equi-probability contour of $P(\nu_{\mu} \rightarrow \nu_{e})$ in this region is drawn in Fig.~1 of ref.~\cite{Minakata:2019gyw}.
 Our treatment of the phase correlations in this paper surpasses those of the previous works~\cite{Martinez-Soler:2018lcy,Martinez-Soler:2019noy} which apply only to the two local regions of atmospheric- and solar-scale enhanced oscillations, roughly speaking, the resonances~\cite{Wolfenstein:1977ue,Barger:1980tf,Mikheyev:1985zog,Smirnov:2016xzf}.

 The ultimate goal in our approach is to diagnose non-unitarity which may be originated in new physics beyond the $\nu$SM.
 It is conceivable that the effect of non-unitarity starts to be seen in the interference term $S_{\nu\text{SM}}^{*} S_{ \text{UV} }$, where $S_{ \text{UV} }$ denotes the UV amplitude.
 See Appendix~\ref{sec:DMP-UV-formulation} for the more concrete form of $S_{ \text{UV} }$.
-In this approach, what should be reached at the end is to establish the method for extracting the physical properties of $S_{ \text{UV} }$ by analyzing the experimental data which include its effect in the form of $S_{\nu\text{SM}}^{*} S_{ \text{UV} }$, {\it diagnosing non-unitarity}.
-The $\nu$SM - UV phase correlation must be involved in $S_{\nu\text{SM}}^{*} S_{ \text{UV} }$ as a part of the ingredients which, we hope, justifies our investigation in this paper.
-Notice that $e^{ \pm i \delta}$ is the unique phase factor in the $\nu$SM oscillation amplitude which is written by the fundamental physical parameter of the $\nu$SM, the lepton KM phase $\delta$~\cite{Kobayashi:1973fv}.
-We will return to the point of relevance of our investigation of $\nu$SM - UV phase correlations in the entire program of diagnosing non-unitarity in sections~\ref{sec:completed-picture} and \ref{sec:conclusion}.
+In this approach, what should be reached at the end is to extract the physical properties of $S_{ \text{UV} }$ by analyzing the experimental data which include its effect in the form of $S_{\nu\text{SM}}^{*} S_{ \text{UV} }$, {\it diagnosing non-unitarity}.